Not Without Me

 Once he was able to see, he stood and looked around.
 It was what he’d envisioned Gehenna would look like.

-“I pray to Isis that Aether and her Chosen survive,” Nora said after she kissed Frankin.
-“Their love and devotion will sustain or existence.”
+“I pray to Isis that Aether and her Chosen survive,” Nora said after she kissed Franklin, “our vigilance, combined with their love and devotion will sustain our existence for a millennium.”

 “I hope so too.”
 The curly-haired vampire agreed as he blew out the last candle.
 They all looked at him wide-eyed again.